English: Space Brothers

 Space Brothers cleverly depicts the pursuits of Mutta and Hibito, converging their storylines at some times and following them separately at others.
 This structure is beneficial to the flow and progression, and earns top marks from me.
 It also uses an intriguing method of linking the past to the present, showing the audience how the brothers' upbringing helps them with the challenges on the path toward fulfilling their dreams.

-This leads me to the most notable aspect of Space Brothers – its insanely realistic plot and progression.
+This leads me to the most notable aspect of Space Brothers – its insanely realistic plot.
 The amount of research that author Koyama Chuuya had to have done is mind-boggling.
 In fact, the Japan Aerospace Exploration Agency (JAXA) actually helped out on it, which is noticeable throughout.
 Plainly stated, you just can't make some of this stuff up!
 Which brings me to an important question potential viewers always ask: why is it so long??
 It takes a lot of time and effort to become an astronaut, and it is quite clearly portrayed in this anime.
 To condense any of what is shown would be an insult to real astronauts.
 As a rare "long seinen," I approve.

 Additionally, it's difficult to NOT be impressed with immense detail that the mangaka put into the setting.
 For instance, whenever the main characters travel to the United States, American fans are simply blown away by the accuracy of the places illustrated, such as the John F. Kennedy Space Center in Florida and the Lyndon B. Johnson Space Center in Texas.
 Though I've never been to either of these locations, it almost feels like I've been on a virtual tour, just by watching an anime.